 I had come to the understanding that I had developed breast cancer because on some level other than that of my physical body, there was dis-ease.
 The cancer was a result of an imbalance within my being.
 I thus began my inward search to find the cause.

-This quest led to an energetic healing modality called AcuEnergetics, which helped me to understand how it was that I was “holding” on an emotional level that contributed to the breast cancer.
+This quest led to an energetic healing modality in which I discovered how it was that I was “holding” on an emotional level that contributed to the breast cancer.
 I had lived my life in “protection mode” so as not to get hurt.
 The way we “hold” is not always so easy to see on the outside, however, it is an energetic pattern that I had learned from a young age and continued to build throughout my life.
 It has taken a lot of self-honesty and commitment to make changes in my life to shift this pattern.

 My more recent studies over the past couple of years with Universal Medicine has helped me to understand on a deeper level that the energetic underlying cause of breast cancer is a lack of self-nurturing.
 It’s that simple.
 We do not love and nurture ourselves enough.
 To know this and then to change how we are is another (and much harder) story.
 We need to address the energy that we are living in.